Massachusetts police standoff with heavily armed men ends in 11 arrests

-A standoff overnight between Massachusetts State Police and "several heavily armed men" in the woods ended Saturday morning with 11 people arrested, authorities said.
+A standoff overnight between Massachusetts State Police and "several heavily armed men" in the woods ended Saturday morning with 11 arrests, authorities said.

-The ordeal, which started during a police traffic stop, led to the shutdown of part of Interstate 95 and a shelter-in-place order for the surrounding area, police said.
+The ordeal, which started during a police traffic stop, led to the shutdown of part of Interstate 95 and a shelter-in-place order for the surrounding area on a busy holiday weekend, police said.

-The men were wearing what Massachusetts State Police Col. Christopher Mason described as tactical vests and military style uniforms, along with body cameras, and they were carrying a mixture of long rifles and pistols.
-The men indicated they were traveling from Rhode Island for "training," according to Mason.
+The standoff lasted almost nine hours, but police were able to resolve the situation "through a combination of negotiation and tactical measures," including the use of armored vehicles, Massachusetts State Police Col. Christopher Mason said at a press conference.

-Mason said at a Saturday morning press conference that he was not aware of any specific demands by the group and that negotiators had been engaged with them to learn more.
+All arrested individuals surrendered without incident, police said.
+Mason said a number of firearms were seized, but he declined to say how many.

 The situation started around 1:30 a.m., when a state trooper saw two vehicles in the breakdown lane with their hazard lights on, Mason said.